Melody Horrill

-Melody Horrill (born in the United Kingdom, emigrated to Australia in 1976) is a journalist, former TV presenter and media/communications manager.
+Melody Horrill (who was born in the United Kingdom in 1968 and emigrated to Australia in 1976) is a journalist, former TV presenter and media/communications manager.
 She is the author of a memoir A Dolphin Called Jock (Allen and Unwin 2022) which details how she discovered trust and love through an appreciation of nature through her remarkable friendship with a wild dolphin called Jock in Adelaide's Port River.
 The interaction helped her move past a childhood and youth dominated by domestic violence.
 She is now a passionate advocate for the dolphins of the Port River.